Odantapuri: Dharmapala and the serpent

 In History of Buddhism in India and Tibet, Bu-ston recounts the story of Dharmapala's birth and how he built the monastery at Odantapuri.

 Gopala's queen Dedda Devi, who was the daughter of a king of the Bhadra dynasty, had no power over Gopala; and hence asked a Brahmin for some magical power so that she could bring him under her influence.
 The Brahmin brought an enchanted drug from the Himalayas and gave it to the queen's maidservant.
 While crossing a bridge, the maidservant fell down and the drug was carried away by the stream to the ocean.
 It was seized and swallowed by the king of the Nagas, who was the sovereign of the ocean.
 By the power of the drug, he became subjected to power of the queen, and united with her.
-From their union a son named Dharmapala was born.
+From their union, a son named Dharmapala was born.

 At an auspicious hour when religious ceremonies for the child were being performed, the head of a serpent haughtily rose up, which caused the king to get enraged.
 He resolved to cut it off, but a ring was shown to him, on which he beheld the characters of the Nagas.
 He then continued to worship, and devoted himself to the child's education.

-When Dharmapala grew up, he was possessed with a desire to build a temple more magnificent than others, and enquired soothsayers on this matter.
+When Dharmapala grew up, he was possessed with a desire to build a temple more magnificent than others and enquired soothsayers on this matter.
 They said that it was necessary to make a wick out of cotton belonging to ascetics and Brahmins, get oil from houses of kings and merchants, obtain an oil-burner from a place of penance, and burn a lamp using those and place it before the tutelary deity.
 If the king addressed an entreaty, the serpent of Dharmapala would throw the lamp away, and the temple must be built where the lamp falls.

 The lamp was lit, but suddenly a raven appeared and threw the lamp into a lake.
 Dharmapala was distressed, but that night the king of the Nagas came to him and said — "I am thy father, and I will cause this lake to dry up.
 Thou shalt build thy temple in the place of it.
 (In order to bring this about) thou must perform sacrifices for seven weeks."
 This was accordingly done.
 On the 21st day the lake was dried up, and in its place the temple of Odantapuri was built.

 Influences

-Tibetan sources indicate that the 8th century Samye monastery, which was the first Buddhist monastery in Tibet, was modeled upon Odantapuri (which in turn was modeled after Sumeru and the four dvipas).
+Tibetan sources indicate that the 8th century Samye monastery, which was the first Buddhist monastery in Tibet, was modelled upon Odantapuri (which in turn was modelled after Sumeru and the four dvipas).